 - The type of room you are in can make a massive difference

-Which would be different to playing them in a garage, a large hall or a venue.
+- Which would be different from playing them in a garage, a large hall, or a venue.

 Do cymbals sound better with age?

-Cymbals while ageing they gain more character and the tone balances out
+Cymbals, while aging, gain more character, and the tone balances out

 In fact, there is a good reason why companies like Zildjian and Sabian let their cymbals sit in a vault,